junxit/us-congress-bills-115/metadata.md

 - 2018-02-08 — Placed on the Union Calendar, Calendar No. 411.
 - 2018-02-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-548.
 - 2018-02-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-548.
+- 2018-05-15 — Considered under suspension of the rules. (consideration: CR H3954-3955)
+- 2018-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1417.
+- 2018-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-15 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2018-05-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3954)
+- 2018-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3954)